wgslr/getting-started/README.md

 In each scenario you will deploy a Oneprovider which can be used to support your space.
 If you are not familiar with the concept of Spaces read the Overview and Space support sections in the [documentation](https://onedata.org/documentation).
 After supporting you space you will be able to access them using a web-interface or Oneclient.

 #### With Web-interface
-Refer to the documentation of web-iterface for further instructions.
+Refer to the documentation of web-interface for further instructions.

 #### With Oneclient
 In `oneclient` directory you will find `run-oneclient.sh` script that will assist you in using oneclient binary as a docker container.